-And now, if you can, answer this: Which one of them has the greatest potential?
+And now, with the 9-box performance evaluation grid shown below in front of you, answer this: Which one of them has the greatest potential?

 If, as seems to be implied, potential is some sort of universal quality, then:

-- how should you gauge it in two different people doing two different jobs?
+- How should you gauge it in 2 different people doing 2 different jobs?

-- and what if Jill is in fact struggling in her current role?
+- What if Katherine is in fact struggling in her current role?

-You might start to ask yourself whether current performance is the same as future potential or merely a clue to it, or whether, alarmingly, the two are not related at all.
-Perhaps you’ll think to yourself that Jill might have, hidden somewhere within her, the potential to do really well at something else.
-You might not ponder this for long, though, because if (like Joe) she seems to lack potential in one role, and then subsequently another, it will be quite hard to convince yourself that she does indeed have potential for an entirely different role.
+You might start to ask yourself whether current performance is the same as future potential or merely a clue to it, or whether, alarmingly, the 2 are not even related at all.
+Perhaps you’ll think to yourself that Katherine might have, hidden somewhere within her, the potential to do really well at something else.
+You might not ponder this for long, though, because if (like Jack) she seems to lack potential in one role, and then subsequently another, it will be quite hard to convince yourself that she does indeed have potential for an entirely different role.
 If she’s struggling now, then won’t she struggle wherever she goes?